semibran/scaffy/readme.md

   -h, --help     show this help message
   -v, --version  display package version
-  -i, --input    path to source template (alternative to <src>) -o, --output   path to which the resulting file tree is written (defaults to cwd) -O, --open     tag indicating the beginning of an expression (defaults to "{{") -C, --close    tag indicating the end of an expression (defaults to "}}")
+  -i, --input    path to source template (alternative to <src>) -o, --output   path to which the resulting file tree is written (defaults to name arg) -O, --open     tag indicating the beginning of an expression (defaults to "{{") -C, --close    tag indicating the end of an expression (defaults to "}}")